Dear Parents and Carers,

 Head Teacher M.A (hons) PGCE NPQH

-All school and St Helens Borough Council updates and letters can be found in our News, Events and Letters Section at the bottom of the website.
+All school and St Helens Borough Council updates and letters can be found in our News Section found on the Home page.

 Should you require a paper copy of our website or any of the information, please email email@example.com and we will provide a copy free of charge.

 I want us to be the champions of all the young people in our care and with that comes the great responsibility and desire that we share with our students, parents/carers, community and partnership schools to create a culture of respecting, believing, achieving and becoming for our resilient learners.

 Our beliefs and values are:

 - A hunger for improvement, everyone can ACHIEVE.

 - Holding hope for every young person to BECOME the best they can.

 - Every gain is a victory, no matter how small, for everyone.